open-mmlab/mmdetection3d/docs/datasets/scannet.md

 ]
 ```
 - `GlobalAlignment`: The previous point cloud would be axis-aligned using the axis-aligned matrix.
-- `PointSegClassMapping`: Only the valid category id would be mapped to train class label id, e.g. [0, 18).
+- `PointSegClassMapping`: Only the valid category id will be mapped to train class label id like [0, 18).
-- `IndoorPointSample`, `GlobalRotScaleTrans` and `GlobalRotScaleTrans` are three kinds of typical data augmentation of ScanNet.
+- Data augmentation:
+    - `IndoorPointSample`: downsample input point cloud.
+    - `RandomFlip3D`: randomly flip input point cloud horizontally or vertically.
+    - `GlobalRotScaleTrans`: rotate input point cloud, usually [-5, 5] degree.

 ## Metrics

+Typically mean average precision (mAP) is used for evaluation on ScanNet, e.g. `mAP@0.25` and `mAP@0.5`.
+In detail, a generic functions to compute precision and recall for 3d object detection for multiple classes is called, please refer to [indoor_eval](https://github.com/open-mmlab/mmdetection3d/blob/master/mmdet3d/core/evaluation/indoor_eval.py).
+As introduced in section `Export ScanNet data`, all ground truth 3d bounding box are axis-aligned, i.e. the yaw is zero.
+So the yaw target of network predicted 3d bounding box is also zero and axis-aligned 3d non-maximum suppression (NMS) is adopted during post-processing without reagrd to rotation.